dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 Tell your boss that he's an idiot and he's running the company into the ground, and still have a job the next day."

+Let's add another quote, this was from a person of western European origin that owned a small shop in the tourist industry in a Greek city:

+"*Greeks are some of the best employees you could have, trustworthy, energetic, active.
+The problem with then is that at some point they will come and tell you how to run your business.*"

 I'll contemplate on the whys, because it's here the same for Greeks (that's me) and maybe others.
 Let's start with a loose translation about internal company organization from a book about Greek economy, "(The invisible chasm)[http://www.public.gr/product/books/greek-books/economics/economics/to-aorato-rigma/prod5810148pp/]":

 "Traditionally the cell of the Greek business unit is the boat. ...
 When crisis comes, usually in a form of a storm, everybody needs to break hierarchy and save themselves and everybody present because otherwise they're going to sink and die.
 It is common to listen to people swearing at their superiors, doing each other's jobs if there is space for overlap and generally do whatever possible in order to get out of the situation. ..."